What is the best nonstick cookware?

 Provided you stick to their instructions when it comes to use and cleaning, they may repair or replace your cookware set within 10 years.
-For more information on the Calphalon warranty, click here.
+You can find more information about the Calphalon warranty here.

 Comparing this to our top pick, it lacks 2 things and costs a little more.
 It lacks the ability to go in the dishwasher and it doesn’t have the thermos spots.

-However, if you’re still looking for more cookware options, use this one for comparison.
+However, if you’re still looking for more cookware options, use this Calphalon Cookware set for comparison.
 It'll help determine a base price for a "no-frills" model from a reputable brand.

 One of the biggest downsides to non-stick cookware is the inability to use metal utensils.
 This set solves that problem!

-Special construction and a unique non-stick coat with embedded diamond crystals allow you to use metal spatulas and tongs while you cook with no problems.
+Special construction and a unique non-stick coat with embedded diamond crystals allows you to use metal spatulas and tongs while you cook.
 This is an absolutely unique feature that has totally blown us away.

 Wait, did you say diamonds?
 Yes, these pots and pans have real diamonds embedded in them.
 But that doesn’t mean you can fish them out and put them on a ring.
 It’s more like a small amount of diamond powder to help reinforce the coating.

-Check out the 10 Piece Woll Diamond nonstick cookware set, it’s one of the toughest pieces of non-stick cookware on the market.
+However, Woll Diamond Nonstick cookware is one of the toughest pieces of nonstick cookware on the market.

-Silicone handles and lids that fit are all characteristic of higher priced nonstick sets.
-This set also includes pretty much everything the others do.
+Silicone handles and lids that fit properly are characteristics of higher priced nonstick sets.
 However, being a budget set, there are a couple of things that stand out.

 The provided utensils aren't the best either, but they’ll do if you don’t have any.
 That said you're not buying this set for the utensils.
-You can use the money you save by choosing this set to buy some quality silicone spatulas and spoons.
+The money you might save by choosing this set to buy some quality silicone cooking utensils.

-This set is made in China and the quality control can sometimes be lacking.
-You might find that the handles are a bit loose, but it’s nothing a few turns of a screwdriver can’t fix.
+This set is made in China and the quality control might be slightly lacking.
+You might find that the handles come a bit loose, but it’s nothing a few turns of a screwdriver can’t fix.